aMOPel/godot-xchange-scene/README.md

 |free()|0.090902|0.098739|
 |remove_scene(FREE)|0.098556|0.099513|

-Theses measurements aren't exactly statistically significant but they give a good idea of the overhead added by this plugin, especially when using sync.
+These measurements aren't exactly statistically significant but they give a good idea of the overhead added by this plugin, especially when using sync.
 Note that the overhead is more or less independent of sync when removing scenes.

 ## TODO

-  - wrapper for arbitrary amounts of scenes, eg add_scenes([NodePath, ...])
+  - You can open an issue if you're missing a feature
 ## Attributions

 Icons made by [Freepik](https://www.freepik.com) from